f5devcentral/f5-automation-labs/docs/class1/module1/lab5.rst

 #.
 Click the :guilabel:`Run Lab 1.5 - Buil...` button

 #.
 The results window will now populate.
 You will see each request in the
-   folder is sent and it's associated test results are displayed on the screen.
+   folder is sent and its associated test results are displayed on the screen.
    The last request in the folder includes some Javascript code to dump the results to the screen: